 As the years progressed, Tower of Power released hits and built upon their earlier successes.
 However, Lenny Williams eventually departed from the band and was replaced by vocalist Hubert Tubbs.
 The 1970s were the zenith of the band’s popularity, with many of their songs receiving substantial airplay.

-Tower of Power’s enduring legacy is reflected in their discography, which spans over twenty studio albums, with their latest being Step Up (2020).
+Tower of Power’s enduring legacy is reflected in a discography spanning more than five decades.
+Their latest full-length studio release is It’s Christmas (2024).
 Now, let’s dive into the top 10 Tower of Power songs, showcasing the best from their extensive and influential musical journey.

 # 10 – Look in My Eyes

-Leading off our top 10 Tower of Power songs is “Look in My Eyes,” a standout track from the band’s most recent album, Step Up (2020).
-Featured as the third single from the album, this song delivers a high-energy burst of horn-filled funk that fans have come to adore from Tower of Power.
+Leading off our top 10 Tower of Power songs is “Look in My Eyes,” a standout track from the album Step Up (2020).
+Released as the album’s third single, this song delivers a high-energy burst of horn-filled funk that fans have come to adore from Tower of Power.
 Marking a significant moment, the band created a music video for “Look in My Eyes,” their first in over thirty years.
 The electrifying performance showcases the band’s masterful arrangement of bass, horns, and strings, breathing life into every note.
-Emilio Castillo, still a powerhouse in the group, adds a dynamic layer with his background vocals in this vibrant recording.
+Emilio Castillo, still a powerhouse in the group, adds a dynamic layer with his lead vocals in this vibrant recording.

 # 9 – Soul with a Capital “S”